lu-bann/taiko-preconfer/README.md

 ## Components
 In the preconfer operations get triggered by streams.
 For this we have two stream implementations:
-* a slot stream (`preconfirmation/src/stream/slot_stream.rs`) that provides the L2 slot number as well as the corresponding L1 slot.
+* a slot stream (`preconfirmation/src/stream/slot_stream.rs`) that provides the L2 slot number as well as the corresponding L1 slot at the start of an L2 slot.
 This triggers the main computations.
 * a header stream (`preconfirmation/src/stream/header_stream.rs`) that provides headers that are guaranteed to have increasing block numbers.
 This is used to track both the heads of both L1 and L2.
+It combines a websocket stream and a polling stream
+  * websocket stream: typically faster, cheap, but unreliable, may provide blocks out of order or miss blocks
+  * polling stream: reliable, slower, higher computational costs, provides blocks in order

 The preconfirmation algorithm is split into different responsibilities
 * ActiveOperatorModel: Responsible for determining if we are responsible for preconfirmation in a given slot
 * SequencingMonitor: Responsible for waiting until we are in sync with the status endpoint
 * Preconfer: Responsible for publishing preconfirmed transactions to the L2
 * ConfirmationStrategy: Responsible for confirmation of preconfirmed blocks on the L1

 ## Development
 #### git hooks